BrentLab/callvariants/docs/output.md

 **IMPORTANT**: in the subdirectory `tiddit`, if `save_intermediates` is true, there will be `vcf` files.
 But, more importantly, there will *always* be a file called `<sample or group>_tiddit.ploidies.tab` which has the TIDDIT estimation of the ploidy of the sample over each contig in the genome file.
+There is not good documentation on how this is calculated.
+Additionally, in the `tiddit` subdirectory, there is a bed file with coverage across some bin width.
+By default, the binwidth is 500.
+In the kn99_haploid profile, it is set to 10000.
+This can be used to more manually examine read depth and possible CNV events.